davehermann/lambduh/docs-src/CLI.md

 # Lamb-duh CLI Application

-The CLI application, `lambduh`, can be used to initially configure Lamb-duh within AWS, as well as work with configuring and deploying applications.
+The CLI application, `lamb-duh`, can be used to initially configure Lamb-duh within AWS, as well as work with configuring and deploying applications.

 Each command will walk through its process as noted.